Draft United Nations Security Council Resolution on the Interrogation of Detained Persons by the United States of America

 More than 100 international legal documents are in this collection!
 Many documents are available in Spanish, French, Russian, Arabic, Chinese, German, Italian and Japanese, in addition to English.
 Library of International Outer Space Law

-Thomas Gangale holds a bachelor's degree in aerospace engineering from the University of Southern California and a master's degree in international relations from San Francisco State University.
-He was both an airman and an officer in the US Air Force, serving as an air traffic controller and an F-4 weapon systems officer.
-Also while on active duty, he served on the technical management teams of several satellite projects of the highest national priority involving national technical means of verification of strategic arms control agreements, as well as a Strategic Defense Initiative satellite program and two Space Shuttle payloads (STS-4 and STS-39).
-He has published numerous articles in aerospace and social science journals, has presented papers at several aerospace symposia, has written opinion editorials in major metropolitan newspapers, and has appeared as a guest on radio talk shows.
+Thomas Gangale holds a Doctor of Juridical Sciences degree in space, cyber and telecommunications law, a Master of Arts degree in international relations, and a Bachelor of Science degree in aerospace engineering.
+He was both an enlisted and an officer in the US Air Force, serving as an air traffic controller and an F-4 weapon systems officer.
+Also while on active duty, he served on the technical management teams of several satellite projects involving national technical means of verification of strategic arms control agreements (including Hexagon and Gambit), as well as a Strategic Defense Initiative satellite program and two Space Shuttle payloads (STS-4 and STS-39).
+He has published numerous articles in law, aerospace, social science, and literary journals, has written opinion editorials in major metropolitan newspapers, and has appeared as a guest on national and international radio talk shows.
 He is a leading authority on timekeeping systems for other planets, and is the inventor of a class of orbits that will be essential to communication between Earth and crews in the vicinity of Mars.
 He is the author of the American Plan for reforming the presidential nomination process.